 6. Tomato cucumber sandwich with kiwi jam

-It is not merely a sandwich, but a savior, especially at times when you are hungry and struggle with cooking, Just take a slice of brown bread.
-Chop some tomatoes and cucumber, spread some coriander chutney on the bread, and place your slices and tada!!
+It is not merely a sandwich, but a savior, especially at times when you are hungry and struggle with cooking.
+Just take a slice of brown bread and chop some tomatoes and cucumbers.
+Spread some coriander chutney on the bread, and place your slices and tada!!
 Your sandwich is ready, enjoy it with kiwi Jam.
 Your tummy will thank you.

 Delicious Dinners And Luscious Lunches

-Struggling to find Dinner and Lunch ideas that are light yet satiating, the meals we are discussing here are all gluten-free and vegan, you can try them at home without having to worry about your health and weight issues, all the meals discussed here are loaded with nutrients and we are sure your taste buds will laud them!
+Struggling to find Dinner and Lunch ideas that are light yet satiating, the meals we are discussing here are all gluten-free and vegan.
+You can try them at home without having to worry about your health and weight issues.
+All the healthy meals plan discussed here are full of nutrients and we are sure your taste buds will laud them!

 7. Undhiyo and brown rice